 You may register online at www.calistogaartcenter.org

 Where is it?
-Beginning on May 16, we'll be meeting online, due to the corona virus.
+Beginning on March 16, 2020, we began meeting online, for the duration.
 We look forward to being able to return to the Calistoga Art Center when we are able to!

 You can download the current class flyer here.
 Classes continue on a fairly ongoing basis throughout the year.

 Acrylic paints are the most versatile and forgiving paint medium available today.

 Versatility?
 You can make them look like oils — but they don't smell, and they dry more quickly; or like watercolors — but you can paint over what you've already painted without ruining it, if you want.

 You can combine them easily with other media, including for collage, and you can use acrylic mediums to create a whole host of special effects.

 Wish they took longer to dry?
 Try using Open Acrylics, which have a longer drying time and more buttery consistency.

 Acrylics are also the most forgiving paint medium.
 Don't like what you're working on?
 Give it a little time to dry, and you can paint over it.